 Former chief financial officer (CFO) Uma Ramesh was appointed chief operating officer (COO) of ICMA, the International City/County Management Association, in June 2013.

 As COO, Uma provides day-to-day oversight of ICMA’s operations and leads a seven-member leadership team responsible for all of ICMA’s business lines, including membership, professional development, international programs, U.S. programs, and information, plus such support functions as marketing and communications, facilities, finance, HR, and IT.
 She has extensive knowledge of the financial and programmatic implications of these business lines and their contributions to ICMA’s mission.

-As ICMA’s CFO, Uma holds responsibility for ICMA’s financial management, recommends long-term reserve goals for the organization, leads and coordinates the annual budget process, works with ICMA’s finance and audit committees and external auditors, implements cost allocation standards, and is responsible for the investment of ICMA’s cash reserves and endowment fund balances.
+As ICMA’s CFO, Uma held responsibility for ICMA’s financial management, recommended long-term reserve goals for the organization, lead and coordinated the annual budget process, worked with ICMA’s finance and audit committees and external auditors, implemented cost allocation standards, and oversaw the investment of ICMA’s cash reserves and endowment fund balances.

 “I am excited about this opportunity to take the strategic vision and direction set by the ICMA Executive Board, to operationalize it, and to make it a reality,” Uma said recently.
 “The work professional managers do in their communities day after day has an impact on the lives of so many individuals worldwide, and I am so proud to be a part of the ICMA team that provides the support our members have come to expect from us to help them excel in their jobs.”